 Teddy Roosevelt once said that, “A great democracy has got to be progressive, or else it will soon cease to be either great or a democracy.”
 Inspired by Roosevelt’s words, as well as his legacy, the Great Democracy Initiative will release detailed policy proposals that offer progressive solutions to the biggest problems of our time.
 From confronting the concentration of power in our economy to fundamentally reforming our broken government, GDI aims to produce policy blueprints aimed at taming government corruption, breaking the stranglehold that big corporations have on our economy, protecting our democracy from global threats, and building a prosperous, safe, and healthy society for all Americans.
 The Great Democracy Initiative is housed at the Roosevelt Institute, the nonprofit partner to the Franklin D. Roosevelt Presidential Library and Museum.

-Julie Margetta Morgan, Executive Director and Co-Founder
+Julie Margetta Morgan, Executive Director and Co-Founder (on leave)

 Ganesh Sitaraman, Director of Policy and Co-Founder